A null model for Dunbar's circles: Abstract

 \section{Abstract}

 An individual's social group may be represented by their ego-network, formed by the links between the individual and their acquaintances.
-Ego-networks present an internal structure of increasingly large nested layers of decreasing relationship intensity, whose size exhibits a precise scaling ratio.
-Starting from the notion of limited social bandwidth, and assuming fixed costs for the links in each layer, we propose a grand-canonical ensemble that generates the observed hierarchical social structure.
-This result suggests that, if we assume the existence of layers demanding different amounts of resources, the observed internal structure of ego-networks is indeed a natural outcome to expect.
-In the thermodynamic limit, realized when the number of ego-network copies is large, the specific layer degrees reduce to Poisson variables.
+Ego-networks present an internal structure of increasingly large nested layers (or circles) of decreasing relationship intensity, whose size exhibits a precise scaling ratio.
+Starting from the notion of limited social bandwidth, and assuming fixed costs for the links in each layer, we propose a null model built on a grand-canonical ensemble that generates the observed hierarchical social structure.
+The observed internal structure of ego-networks becomes a natural outcome to expect when we assume the existence of layers demanding different amounts of resources.
+In the thermodynamic limit, reached when the number of ego-network copies is large, the specific layer degrees follow a Poisson distribution.
 We also find that, under certain conditions, equispaced layer costs are necessary to obtain a constant group size scaling.
+Our model presents interesting analogies to a Bose-Einstein gas, that we briefly discuss.
 Finally, we fit and compare the model with an empirical social network.